Illinois State University

 G. If there is an Administrative/Professional or Civil Service certified vacancy, then the vacancy shall be filled according to the procedures specified in the Administrative/Professional Council or the Civil Service Council bylaws.

-3.6 Voting Procedures of the Academic Senate
+3.6 Standard Balloting and Voting Procedures for Elections of the Academic Senate

 A. Nominations shall be made by ballot, by voice, or by other specified procedures.
+Once nominations are collected, the following procedures for electing the nominees shall be followed.

 3.7 Election Procedures for External Committees